ashtam55/fitso-sow/README.md

 Akriya Technologies proposes to design, develop and provide installation of v1.0 of the proposed system to 1 Fitso Facility.
 This activity will require 8 weeks.
 The estimated cost for this activity would be 2 lakhs INR plus per device cost which averages around 4000 INR.

-The value Proposition of using Akriya Technologies for this project are:
+The Value Proposition of using Akriya Technologies for this project are:
-* Proven engineering techniques for making Intergrated systems.
+* Proven engineering techniques for making Integrated systems.
-* Leveraging our experience in working with IoT toolkit (ESP) to bootstap your effort.
+* Leveraging our experience in working with IoT toolkit (ESP) to bootstrap your effort.
-* Using our subject matter experts to complete project quickly.
-Rapid project completion minimizes disruptions and allows organizqations to realize cost saving quickly.
+* Using our subject matter experts to complete the project quickly.
+Rapid project completion minimizes disruptions and allows organizations to realize cost saving quickly.

 ## Delivery Scope

-* Project Defination
+* Project Definition
     - A review of the current Fitso Administration System of 1 Fitso Facility.
-    - A project kickoff meeting to discuss and document complete scope of Digital Transformation of Fitso Facility and the goals and requirements of this project.
+    - A project kickoff meeting to discuss and document the complete scope of Digital Transformation of Fitso Facility and the goals and requirements of this project.

 ## Devices

 * In-Pool Device

 ```
-Data to Capture:    Water Temprature
+Data to Capture:    Water Temperature
                     Chlorine Level

 ```
 * In-Facility Device
 ```
 Data to Capture:    Humidity
-                    Temprature
+                    Temperature
                     Number of people*
 ```
 * Equipment Interfaces